Leyland Albion Dodge (L.A.D.)

-After been in service for a while it was decided it would be rebuilt and it was converted into a 4x2 tractor unit as can be seen in this picture below,. v
+After been in service for six years it was decided in April 1967 that it would be rebuilt and was converted into a 4x2 tractor unit.

-L.A.D. cabbed Leyland Octopus Reg No 860 WTE was totally rebuilt and re-registered to emerge as this 4x2 tractor unit Reg No ATC 350E.
+L.A.D. cabbed Leyland Octopus Reg No 860 WTE was totally rebuilt and re-registered on the 19th of May 1967 to re-emerge as this 4x2 tractor unit Reg No ATC 350E Fleet No 16.

 Tom Riding recalls....